lewmoore/CapitalOnederNode/README.md

 I would also refine the AWS environment and the CircleCI build.
 Once I had these in place, they were working fine.
 However, the addition of a local Mongo database made the builds and deployments keep failing.
 Given more time, I would look in to both of those issues.

 I would also add a small amount of styling to the app to make it look a bit more presentable!

+### Post Tech Test
+Since submitting this tech test, I have been adding to the application.
+I have added Mongoose for easier Mongo connection and the app successfully deploys to AWS when the local mongo instance is running.